rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ![node and npm version](/assets/img/tutorials/first-frontend-web3-injected/image-01.png)

-Go to [NodeJS](https://nodejs.org/en/) if you need to install it.
+Go to [Node.js](https://nodejs.org/en/) if you need to install it.

 ## Visual Studio Code (VSCode)

-I am using Visual Studio Code to create and edit my project.
+In this tutorial, We would use VSCode to create and deploy our project.

 To use VSCode [download it here](https://code.visualstudio.com/download).